stezu/word-friends/README.md

 # word-friends
-An implementation of https://www.codeeval.com/public_sc/58/ in node.
+An implementation of https://www.codeeval.com/public_sc/58/ in various languages.

 ## Problem